daparthi001/QuantumVestAI_App_Source_Code/TWITTER_API_SETUP.md

 This guide explains how to set up and configure the Twitter API integration for real-time social sentiment analysis in the QuantumVestAI application.

+If you do not have a paid Twitter plan or prefer free alternatives, see [Stock Sentiment Workarounds](docs/SENTIMENT_WORKAROUNDS.md) for ways to gather sentiment data without official API access.

 ## Overview

 The Twitter integration provides: